 - 3. It is found that, by letter dated April 9, 2015, the respondent acknowledged the request for records, and denied the request. - 4.
-By letter dated and filed April 13, 2015, the complainant appealed to this Commission, alleging that the respondent violated the Freedom of Information ("FOI") Act by failing to provide him with copies of the records described in paragraph 2, above. - 5.
+By letter dated and filed April 17, 2015, the complainant appealed to this Commission, alleging that the respondent violated the Freedom of Information ("FOI") Act by failing to provide him with access to and/or copies of the records described in paragraph 2, above. - 5.
 Section 1-200(5), G.S., provides: